pyaiot/pyaiot/README.md

 $ gzip -dc custom_raspbian.img.gz | sudo dd bs=4M of=/dev/mmcblk0
 ```

-### Broker and Dashboard applications for RIOT demo
+### Broker and Dashboard applications for an IoT dashboard

 The broker manage a list of alive sensor nodes by running it's own CoAP
 and WebSocket servers.